Buying a Computer for Medical School

 We require the ownership of a laptop computer, rather than a desktop.
-A laptop computer is a very handy for taking notes in class, carrying to the library or taking to a remote clerkship location, and it will be required that you bring a laptop for many in-class exercises.
-Netbooks and Chromebooks do not meet our minimum requirements.
+A laptop computer is a very handy for taking notes in class, carrying to the library, taking to a remote clerkship location, and it will be required that you bring a laptop for many in-class exercises.
+Netbooks, Chromebooks, "Surface" devices do not meet our minimum requirements.
 Be sure that your laptop has a VGA adapter, which many times is an optional accessory, for you will be asked to plug in your laptop to large displays and projectors at times to show your work.
-You will also need an 21" or larger external display, and a 1 TB backup drive to support your study of extensive online documents provided with our courses.
-Most people will also benefit from adding a mouse to their laptop package.
+At home, you will also need an larger external display (17" or larger) and an external drive (1 TB or larger).
+A DVD/CD-ROM drive is helpful, but optional.

-Make sure any laptop you buy includes an Ethernet jack, and 802.11 b/g/n wireless connectivity.
+Make sure any laptop you buy includes 802.11 b/g/n or a.c wireless for network connectivity.
+A wired Ethernet connection is a nice option when working with large files (images, videos, etc.).
 Students living in private housing can access all the University's network based services such as E-mail, Web, and reference systems remotely.
 Medical students find a high speed Cable Modem or DSL connection is a necessity, in order for multimedia files to load quickly.
-A DSL or Cable Modem connection will cost $25-$50 per month, but it can be used at the same time by several roommates.

 If you are buying a new computer, you will probably want to purchase a printer to make your work easier.
 Basic color inkjet printers are available for less than $100, and sometimes are bundled with new laptops.